theambidextrousboy/no3b-tweet-tracker/README.txt

 To start the webapp, go to the grails webapp folder (/no3b) and run: mvn grail:run-app

-This will build out the webapp for you, fire up an instance of TCServer and deploy it there for you.
+This will build out the webapp, and fire up a TCServer instance for you.
 The default URL should be http://localhost:8080/no3b

 To run the seleniun tests, go to acceptance test folder (/acceptance) and run: